NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > It is they who are ˹truly˺ guided by their Lord, and it is they who will be successful…

 The Quran often use terms like **successful** and **losers** like it was written by a 14 year old.
 But it emphasises the works righteousness aspect.
 You are counted as successful or not based on what you do.

+> Allah has set a seal on their hearts and on their hearing, and over their sight is a veil; for for them is a great punishment.

 Discussing unbelievers, it says that **Allah has set a seal on their hearts and on their hearing, and over their sight is a veil**, in other words they are predestined to hell, and there is no one to blame but Allah.
 He dun it.